 Perhaps the most accessible option for Android users is FreeCiv, an Android port of the popular Linux version.

 Using an isometric view similar to that seen in Civilization II, FreeCiv offers virtually all of the game concepts and marries them with great graphics.
-I haven’t played this version of the game long enough to know if the Fundamentalist government type is the best to play with in the later stages, but with a choice of game rules (you can choose between rules based on Civilization or Civilization II) this is a good option.
+I haven’t played this version of the game long enough to know if the Fundamentalist government type is the best to play with in the later stages.
+But with a choice of game rules (you can choose between rules based on Civilization or Civilization II), this is a good option.

 Mindful of the size of some displays, the developers have made some of the buttons quite chunky.
 This can prove distracting at first, but FreeCiv for Android soon redeems itself!
 On balance it probably plays better on tablet than on a smartphone — try on both to see which you prefer.
 (If you like FreeCiv, note that you can even run this cross-platform game from a USB stick!)

-DosBox and Emulators
+3. DosBox and Emulators

-An alternative exits, however.
-Forget about DOS emulation and look instead at getting a modern version of Civilization on Android.
-There are several Nintendo DS emulators for Android (I’ve been using the free nds4droid) which will enable you to play the Nintendo DS version of Civilization Revolution.
 This is a good option, and the game plays as well as it does on other mobile platforms.
-As you can see from the screenshot, however, it lacks the polish of the Windows Phone/iOS version.
+As you can see from the screenshot, however, it lacks the polish of a standard mobile game.
+This is thanks to the overlaid interface and dual-screen setup.

 Remember, however, that when using emulators you cannot legally use a ROM unless you own the original version on its original disk.